Tips for Hosting a Flawless Live Webinar

 TL;DR

-How do you host a flawless live webinar?
+How to host a flawless live webinar?

 If you're hosting a webinar for the first time (or even the hundredth), you may think it's the same as hosting a simple meeting.
 Unfortunately, it's not that simple.
 More finesse is required to keep your audience engaged when hosting a live webinar.